emfis/thesis/README.md

 # Jeremiasz Mozgwa - thesis

+Client Side:
+- Basic user authentification and authorisation. (with possibility to relinquish it to any backend authorisation service in the future)
+- Image upload to backend (base64 conversion)
+- Displaying processed image from backend
+Server Side:
+- Created a base blueprint for the processing endpopints
+- Using image processing libraries converting iamges to grayscale and returning them as base64

+Used technologies:
+Client Side:
+ Microsoft blazor + C#
+Server Side
+ Flask + Python

 ## To run backend you need to:
     - Go to Backend catalog and activate python environment with . venv/bin/activate
     - Set flask environment variables with: